saylordotorg/coruse_ma243/Unit02.md

+---
+layout: default
+title: "MA243: Complex Analysis"
+course_description: "An introduction to the theory of the analytic functions of a complex variable."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Complex Functions** <span id="2"></span>
 *In this unit, we will learn about functions that depend on a single complex variable that have values in the complex plane.
 We will begin